Learn how future windows PC shifted toward 64-bits CPU architecture. Here the differences of Windows 32-bits vs Windows 64-bits explained in detail

 3. Software compatibility

 Unfortunately the difference architectures of both system will affect in software compatibility.
-Here is why 32-bits Windows is not able to run 64-bits based software and not vise versa, 64 bit windows is able to run 32-bits software without problem.
+32-bits Windows system unable to execute 64-bits based software.
+Although 64-bit windows is able to run 32-bits software without problem, the efficiency will reduced.

-Software developers today will likely shifting their app compatibility from 32-bits to 64-bits because of many benefits offered.
+Software developers today will likely shifting their app compatibility from 32-bits to 64-bits because of its benefit.
 If you still own 32-bits CPU, it is wise to upgrade to 64-bits system and update to Windows 64 version.

 |16-bits software compatibility||YES||NO|